taigertails-svg/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/contributions.md

-Contribution rules:
+## Contribution rules:

 a.
 No vibe coding (no AI)
 b.
-All variables are pascal case (eg. int HelloWorld)
+All variables should be pascal case (for example: int HelloWorld)
 c.
+All constants should be screaming snake case (for example: int HELLO_WORLD)
+d.
 All code should compile without any errors
-d.
-Code should (preferably) not have any warnings (although there are some exceptions)
+e.
+Code should preferably not have any warnings (although there are some exceptions)